• Skip to primary navigation

 • I have to be upfront with you - this is not a very quick recipe and it tends to be a bit messy, BUT, believe me, it's easy and totally worth it!

 • This recipe uses the peels from all the mandarin oranges because my family loves peels in every spoonful!
-However, if you prefer a less bitter marmalde, feel free to use half the amount of peels or even less.
+However, if you prefer a less bitter marmalade, feel free to use half the amount of peels or even less.
 You can also slice the peels however you like - thick or thin strips or even tiny pieces.
 You could also omit the peels altogether.

 • Like all my jams and marmalades, this recipe does not use commercial pectin.
 I always avoid it because you need a lot of sugar when using pectin, sometimes up to 80% more!
 So I avoid commercial pectin like the plague!